tiffanty/game-app/README.md

 UpRush is a game where you are a character stuck in an elevator shaft that is platforming up it to avoid the rising elevator.
-It features various GUI implementations such ass a start and game over screen.
+It features various GUI implementations such as a start and game over screen.
 The player has the ability to move left and right, as well as jump and even dash with a limited energy bar that can be replenished by collected energy orbs.